THE MOTHERS & CHILDREN WE SERVE

-At 7 months pregnant, Carol and her 1-year-old son were accepted into the Next Chapter program from a referral through Adam’s Street Shelter.
-Carol is a survivor of domestic violence and had been homeless for four months.
-Carol expressed a desire to break her cycle of poverty, set a positive example for her children, own her own housekeeping company, and receive her high school diploma.
-During Carol’s time in our program she has been able to raise her credit score over 380 points, secure a business license and start her housekeeping business, graduate high school through Bates College, and give birth to a healthy baby girl.
-Carol is now prepared, confident and in the process of securing permanent housing.
+At seven months pregnant, Carol and her 1-year-old son had been homeless for four months when they were accepted into Next Chapter through a referral from Adam’s Street Shelter.
+Carol, a survivor of domestic violence, expressed a desire to break her cycle of poverty, set a positive example for her children, start her own housekeeping company, and earn her high school diploma.
+During Carol’s time in our program, she raised her credit score by over 380 points, secured a business license, and started her housekeeping business, graduated high school through Bates College, and gave birth to a healthy baby girl.
+Carol is now prepared, confident, and in the process of securing permanent housing.

 Leah, a mother of three, was in the Next Chapter Shelter for 90 days; she reunited with her children, started school, and moved into a 3-bed apartment.
 She even made sure to find a place to live where her children were enrolled in school to maintain continuity and stability for them.
 Leah worked hard to turn her life around, a complete 360 from where she was just over a year ago.
 She is now a client advisor at Next Chapter, continuing her growth with weekly Empowerment classes at Next Chapter!

 Keisha was accepted into the Next Chapter program after first discovering us on social media.
 The home where she had been living sold, and unable to locate affordably housing that would accept her credit and criminal history, Keisha resorted to sleeping in a tent on the street.